oyms/MockDependencyInjection/src/Skaar.MockDependencyInjection.AutoFixture/README.md

 The purpose of this tool is to create test targets in unit tests, in projects where constructor injections of dependencies are used.

-This package is used with `skaar.mockdependencyinjection`.
+This package is used with `MockDependencyInjection.Base`.

 ## Usage